Is Peppermint Tea The Saviour It Claims To Be?

-I've never been one for aromatherapy, but I do love inhaling a cup of hot peppermint tea.
+I've never been one for aromatherapy, but I do love breathing in over a cup of hot peppermint tea.
 Brewing a cup of peppermint tea has become one of my relaxing bedtime rituals, along with watching Schitt's Creek and taking CBD oil.
-I don't know if drinking peppermint tea does anything at all from a health perspective, but it smells amazing, helps me chill, tastes better than other teas, and soothes any weird stomach rumbles after a meal.
+Peppermint tea smells amazing, helps me chill and tastes better than other teas.

-In truth, peppermint does have promising health benefits, including some gastrointestinal perks, says Diane McKay, PhD, FACN, assistant professor of nutrition science at Tufts University, who has studied the health effects of peppermint.
-So, here's the tea on peppermint tea.
+As well as this, peppermint does have promising health benefits, including some gastrointestinal perks, says Diane McKay, PhD, FACN, assistant professor of nutrition science at Tufts University, who has studied the health effects of peppermint.

+We know that peppermint oil, which is in peppermint tea in small amounts, may help alleviate indigestion and reduce symptoms in people with irritable bowel syndrome, Dr. McKay says.
+In chemotherapy patients, peppermint oil has been shown to curtail nausea and vomiting, and it's also a go-to for pregnant people combating morning sickness.
+The reason why peppermint tea feels so good on your stomach has to do with peppermint's natural "antispasmodic activity," she explains.
+In other words, peppermint "calms muscle spasms in the gastrointestinal tract," which soothes an upset stomach, she says.
+(Although, for people with heartburn or GERD [gastroesophageal reflux disease], this could trigger symptoms, she says.)

 Advertisement